 Our public debt is at an all-time high and increases each year.
 In addition, there are hidden obligations accumulated under the social security and government retirement systems, and as guarantees of mortgages and other indebtedness, which amount to hundreds of billions, the total of Central Government liabilities alone having been estimated recently at 11/2 trillion dollars, that is, $1,500 billions, or $7,500.00 for every man, woman, and child in the nation!

 The debts of states, subordinate units of government, and public "authorities," as well as private indebtedness have kept pace with that of the Central Government.
 Our nation is mortgaged to the hilt!
 And the process continues.
 Unbalanced national budgets have become a way of life.
-During the past five years the National Budget has averaged an annual deficit of $6.3 billions.
+During the past five years, the National Budget has averaged an annual deficit of $6.3 billion.
 Since 1939 inflation has reduced the purchasing power of our dollar to about 43 cents, with commensurate decreases in purchasing power of the peoples’ savings accounts, pensions, insurance policies, annuities, and other fixed income investments.

 Increases in the costs of replacing obsolete industrial equipment and for new equipment to expand production reflect the current inflation.
 These, together with our subsidization of foreign industries, have impaired our ability to compete in the world’s markets, including even those of our own country, and thus to provide decent jobs for a rapidly growing working population.

-But the harsh realities of politics will not permit government to admit its guilt.
+But the harsh realities of politics will not permit the government to admit its guilt.
 So government looks for a scapegoat, preferably one who will be a politically profitable whipping boy.
-In this case it is private industry, whose managers have tried earnestly to protect their owners’ properties against inflationary erosions by proposing modest increases in the prices of their products.
+In this case, it is private industry, whose managers have tried earnestly to protect their owners’ properties against inflationary erosions by proposing modest increases in the prices of their products.

 The government propaganda machine is then turned on full-force in an effort to delude our people into believing that private industry is not the unfortunate victim of inflation but is the greedy villain who caused it!

-Initially inflation weighs most heavily on the thrifty citizens who, largely through fixed income investments, have tried to provide a competence for their old age or security for their loved ones.
+Initially, inflation weighs most heavily on the thrifty citizens who, largely through fixed income investments, have tried to provide a competence for their old age or security for their loved ones.
 But, eventually, it involves the entire nation.
 The resultant chaos can be ended only by dictatorship and ruthless suppression of the rights of the people.
 A dictator has been defined as the receiver for a nation gone bankrupt!

 I have dwelt at some length on this subject because debauchery of the currency is so pervasive that, ultimately, no one can entirely escape its destructive effects.
 Our government, whose fiscal and monetary policies and practices induce inflation, stands guilty of flagrant violation of the Highest Law — thus jeopardizing the safety of the people!